Always consult your healthcare provider!

 My name is Hanne Kjær Uhlig.

 I am a Registered Nurse, cand.arch., and a cancer patient myself.
 This non-profit site was created based on my own experiences—as a nurse, a relative, and a patient.
-My goal is to provide you with the information I missed, based on systematic research and evidence-based knowledge (800+ topics), while increasing the focus on quality of life rather than solely focusing on quantity of life.
+My goal is to provide you with the information I missed, based on systematic research and evidence-based knowledge (800+ topics (about 300 translated into English, June 26)), while increasing the focus on quality of life rather than solely focusing on quantity of life.

-My mission with this site is to bring clarity, safety, and scientific systematicity to a field that can otherwise be overwhelming.
+My mission with the site is to bring clarity, security, and scientific systematics into a field that can otherwise be overwhelming.

 Illustrations for the individual articles should be regarded as vignettes.
 These consist of my own photos, free stock photos from Pixabay, and images created using artificial intelligence, Google Gemini.